JOINT MANAGING DIRECTOR

 Emerald Law formerly known as B RAO & K.S RAJAH is a firm established on 29th June 1987.

 We have a dynamic pool of lawyers to assist you with your legal needs.
 Our Mr Fazal Karim, who has more than 35 years of experience (Partner) has also sat as a member at the Appeal Board to hear some cases.
 Our Mr Mohammad Rizuan (Managing Partner) and Ms Sharifah Ally (Partner) have handled many Syariah and Family related matters.
 They are also well apt to deal not only with syariah divorce or custody related issues but cases such as those involving Grant of Certificate of Continuation by the Syariah Court to continue matters at the Family Court, Stay of Execution and Summons to Represent Persons under disability.
 We argue not only by stating the facts of your case, but we will argue passionately and look at other cases which may be similar in persuading the court to make an order in your favour.

-We offer 2 Free Consultations and will adopt a bespoke approach to your case.
+We offer a Free First Consultation and will adopt a bespoke approach to your case.
 We do not believe in producing ‘template’ work.
 You will have direct access to our lawyers.

 At the point of engaging us, you will be advised on the law in regard to your case, and if there is a good chance to settle the case earlier, we will advise you to do that and save your costs and time.
 It will be cheaper for you (in terms of lawyer fees and time) to settle the case earlier if it is in your benefit to do so.
 It is our duty to look out for your best interest.

 We carefully tailor to the specific needs of each individual client.
 No two cases are alike.
 We take the time to learn and understand before offering any solution.